-When a sponsor has approved funding but the award agreement is delayed until after the budget’s agreed start date, GCA recommends setting up an advance budget, guaranteed by department funds, in these circumstances.
+When a sponsor has approved funding but the award agreement is delayed until after the budget’s start date, GCA recommends setting up an advance budget, guaranteed by department funds.
 Without an advance budget, delayed budget setup can result in multiple expense transfers, which increase the department’s administrative burden and can be an audit risk.

 To set up an advance budget, you must obtain Office of Sponsored Programs (OSP) approval to establish one for your award’s eGC1.
 Once OSP has approved the eGC1, you can create an advance budget request form (ADV) through SAGE.
 Print the form, obtain the necessary signatures, scan it and email to us at firstname.lastname@example.org.